feathersjs/docs/guides/auth/recipe.custom-auth-strategy.md

   })
 );
 ```
+Now both headers and origin should be available to us in the `ctx.params`.

 ## Creating a Custom API Key Auth Strategy
 The first custom strategy example we can look at is an API Key Strategy.
 Within it, we'll check if there is a specific header in the request containing a specific API key.
 If true, we'll successfully authorize the request.